Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 It’s all too easy to say, “Just leave,”

-but have you ever felt love’s iron fist strike your cheek?
+but have you ever felt love’s iron fist strike you on your cheek?

 Have you put in the time to heal your wounds,